 KJSNA papers presented at the annual meetings of the American Philosophical Association, and at other international meetings of Jaspers societies, are automatically considered for publication in Existenz.
 All other articles and essays, sent to us directly, are reviewed by members of our editorial board.
 Submitted papers are not returned to authors.

-Confine the length of your
+The length of your

-essays.
+manuscript is expected to be approximately 6,000 words but not less than 4,000 words.
 All elements of the manuscript must be double-spaced.

-This includes the abstract, text, notes, references, block
+This includes the abstract, text, notes, block

 quotations, figure legends, tables, and displays.
 Be sure

 to use a 12-point type size, preferably Times New Roman.